Farmersville in Montgomery County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Location.
 39° 40.674′ N, 84° 27.025′ W. Marker is in Farmersville, Ohio, in Montgomery County.
 Marker is on Farmersville-Gratis Road, on the left when traveling west.
-Touch for map.
-Marker is in Farmersville-Jackson Township Joint Recreation Park, about 300 feet east of Swartzel Road.
+Marker is in Farmersville-Jackson Township Joint Recreation Park, about 300 feet east Touch for map.
 Marker is at or near this postal address: 14440 Farmersville-Gratis Road, Farmersville OH 45325, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this Farmersville War Memorial (about 400 feet away, measured in a direct line); Farmersville Fire Department Memorial (approx. 1.4 miles away); Germantown Dam (approx. 3.7 miles away); Charles F. Shimp (approx. 5.1 miles away); Dayton Western Turnpike Milestone (approx. 5.3 miles away); Germantown Veterans Memorial (approx. 5.4 miles away); The Village of Germantown (approx. 5.6 miles away); Germantown Covered Bridge (approx. 5.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Farmersville War Memorial (about 400 feet away, measured in a direct line); Farmersville Fire Department Memorial (approx. 1.4 miles away); Slifers Presbyterian Church (approx. 3.3 miles away); Germantown Dam (approx. 3.7 miles away); Charles F. Shimp (approx. 5.1 miles away); Dayton Western Turnpike Milestone (approx. 5.3 miles away); Germantown Veterans Memorial (approx. 5.4 miles away); The Village of Germantown (approx. 5.6 miles away).
 Touch for a list and map of all markers in Farmersville.